 A few weeks after barely mentioning the arrival of the Missouri Pacific in Cowtown, the Dallas Weekly Herald suffered this rare spasm of bonhomie about Fort Worth and its railroads.

 The railroads changed everything for every city they laid rail to.
 Even as early as 1876, when Fort Worth still had but one railroad, it was connected to the world because the T&P connected Fort Worth to Dallas.
-People in Fort Worth could board a train at Union depot south of downtown and via connections to other railroads go almost anywhere.
+People in Fort Worth could board a train at the Texas & Pacific passenger depot at the foot of Main Street and via connections to other railroads go almost anywhere.
 Now people in Fort Worth could reach New York City and the steamship lines of the Atlantic.
 People in Fort Worth could sail across the ocean to the country where they or their parents were born!
 And the connection worked both ways: Now people from far-away places could take the train to Fort Worth.
 The railroads made Cowtown more cowsmopolitan.

 Trains moved fast, had ice-cooled cars, so food that was shipped by rail stayed fresher.
 And the railroad brought cold beer to town.